pyranges/pyranges/README.md

 GenomicRanges for Python.

-This library is a thin, but extremely useful wrapper around genomic data contained in pandas dataframes.
+This library is a thin, transparent wrapper around genomic data contained in pandas dataframes.
 This allows for all the wonderful functionality of bedtools/bedops and/or GenomicRanges, while being able to use the the enormous universe of Python datascience libraries to manipulate and do computations on the data.

 PyRanges also contains a run-length encoding library for extremely efficient arithmetic computation of scores associated with genomic intervals.